 A contract has defined some functions as

-function using override, while also using openzeppelin’s code by just sayingsuper.transfer()
+transferfunction ofERC20is virtual.
+Which means you can implement your owntransferfunction using override, while also using openzeppelin’s code by just sayingsuper.transfer().

 - This is the case with contracts like